FabioDeFranchi/sas/README.md

 - `/output`: Results of SAS code.
 - `/intermediate_data`: Intermediate data processing steps.

-## How to Contribute

-If you have suggestions, corrections, or improvements, feel free to open an issue or submit a pull request.
-Your contribution is always welcome!

 ## Contact

 If you have any questions or would like to get in touch, feel free to reach me at [fabio.franchi@gmail.com].